 Ask an Expert

-How can I tell a cold from allergies?
+How can I tell a cold from allergies in my child?

 An allergic reaction can sometimes seem like a cold, due to symptoms like sneezing, runny nose and coughing.
 That’s because the body responds to both colds and allergies by releasing chemicals (called histamines) that can cause these symptoms.
 In the case of a cold, the immune system is fighting the virus.